Egbert-Azure/egbert-azure.Github.io/_posts/2024-07-23-Veterans-Worldcup-semi-final.md

 <br>

-It's not the my most spectacular game, but this relates to earlier quotes and findings - nuances matter!
+It's not my most spectacular game, but this relates to earlier quotes and findings - nuances matter!
 Three inaccurate moves have been enough for Black to lose the game.

 Find the full [crosstable](https://www.iccf.com/event?id=102157) here with all PGN.
 My annotated games versus Ilyasov, Anatoly Fedorovich (2317) and my fantastic game versus Hans Rolle *Learning from Defeat: A Lesson against CCM Hannes Rolle in the Semi-Finals* can be found in a previous blog [Navigating the Giants: My Journey in the 13th ICCF Veterans’ World Cup](https://chess.myvortexcloud.com/Navigating-the-Giants).